Teaching Guitar Lessons: How To Get Started Teaching Guitar Right Away

 by Tom Hess

-Guitar Teaching Mistake #1- Having no real plan to help students reach their specific goals.
-Many inexperienced guitar teachers are reactive and deal with their students on a lesson-by-lesson basis.
-In other words, they decide in the beginning of each lesson what to teach that student today.
-The problem here is the teacher is simply 'reacting' to whatever the student asks for or is struggling with right now and loses sight of the longer-term goals the student wants and needs to reach.
+Get Started Teaching Guitar Lessons By Avoiding Mistake #1: Having no real plan to get started teaching guitar students how to reach their specific goals.
+Many inexperienced guitar teachers are reactive and deal with their guitar students on a lesson-by-lesson basis.
+In other words, they decide in the beginning of each lesson what to they'll be teaching guitar lessons on that day.
+The problem here is the teacher is simply 'reacting' to whatever the student asks for or is struggling with right now and loses sight of the longer-term goals their guitar students want and need to reach.

-The best guitar teachers balance the two extremes and are far more effective in helping their students learn faster and overcome their challenges and limitations.
+Teaching guitar is about balancing the two extremes and being effective at teaching guitar students to learn faster and overcome their limitations.

-Guitar Teaching Mistake #2- Thinking that there are basically two things that a guitar teacher can teach each student:
+Get Started Teaching Guitar Lessons By Avoiding Mistake #2: Thinking that there are basically two things that a teacher can teach each student:

-Guitar Teaching Mistake #3- You can spot a 'less than great' guitar teacher by simply looking at his / her students.
-What you typically find are guitar students who have learned a good deal of 'things' but still can't really play well, improvise well, write songs well, nor phrase well.
-The mistake that many, many (including many experienced guitar teachers) make is that they fail to invest enough time teaching their students how to 'apply' what they know.
+Get Started Teaching Guitar Lessons By Avoiding Mistake #3: You can spot someone who is not very good at teaching guitar lessons by simply looking at his guitar students.
+What you find are guitar students who have learned a good deal of 'things' but still can't really play well, improvise well, write songs well, nor phrase well.
+The mistake that many, many (including many experienced teachers teaching guitar) make is that they fail to invest enough time teaching guitar students how to 'apply' what they know.

 Guitar teachers typically spend far too much time on 'teaching new things' instead of helping their students apply (use) the things they have been learning.
-The result is students who have learned much, but can do little well.
+The result is guitar students who have learned much, but can do little.

-Don't be in a hurry to constantly teach new things (even if your students request it).
-It's your job to make sure they can use what they have paid you to learn.
+Don't be in a hurry to get started teaching guitar lessons on new things.
+It's your job to make sure students can use what they have paid you to learn.

-Guitar Teaching Mistake #4- Not knowing when to deal with avoiding or breaking students' bad habits.
+Get Started Teaching Guitar Lessons By Avoiding Mistake #4: Not knowing when to deal with avoiding or breaking guitar students' bad habits.
 In a perfect world, guitar students would be like computers.
 You would simply program them to do everything correctly the first time.
-The problem is we are teaching human beings who sometimes get bored, frustrated, have a short attention span, become distracted and simply just want to play something right now before making everything perfect.
-Some guitar teachers don't spend enough time making sure students do things the right way (or at least in ways that won't seriously hinder their ability to play in the future).
+The problem is we are teaching guitar lessons to human beings who sometimes get bored, frustrated, become distracted and simply just want to play something right now before making everything perfect.
+Some guitar teachers don't spend enough time making sure guitar students do things right (or at least in ways that won't seriously hinder their ability to play well in the future).
 Sometimes guitar students develop hand injuries or other physical problems because the teacher simply didn't know or care to avoid or resolve serious bad habits before they caused damage.

-Other teachers take the exact opposite approach and are overwhelmingly strict with their students in order to prevent any chance of a student developing a bad habit.
-The problem with this approach is very few students have enough fortitude and desire to withstand the constant minute corrections of posture, hand position, picking motions etc. etc. before they are even able to get any enjoyment from playing guitar or the process of learning.
+Other ineffective approaches to teaching guitar lessons use the exact opposite approach and are overwhelmingly strict with their guitar students in order to prevent any chance of a student developing a bad habit.
+The problem with this approach is very few guitar students have enough fortitude and desire to withstand constant corrections before they get enjoyment from playing guitar or learning.